What Is Network Segmentation?

 - Ability to control or restrict traffic between subnets

 - Isolated network segments that cannot spread a virus or malware

-- Easier management (in terms of both security and operations) of an organization’s network
+- Easier management (in terms of both security and operations) of an organisation’s network

 Zero Trust and Network Segmentation